-problem with them is they don't have any input from the patient or from the patient's family.
-So an MDT can say, well, listen, I think this patient should be treated with hormones and radiotherapy, but you might say that to the clinician then who carries the responsibility, legal responsibility, for the management of that case, who might say to the patient, "This is what the MDT recommends and that means going into Belfast every day for six weeks to have - every weekday for six weeks to get your treatment", and the patient says, "I don't want to do that.
-That's not what I want and that's not what my family want".

-So I don't think that MDT recommendations should be regarded as mandatory.
-They are -- that as a theme in a moment.
-What I want to perhaps focus on, and I'm not sure you intend it entirely as focus on, and I'm not sure you intend it entirely as a criticism, but when you describe Mr. O'Brien as idiosyncratic and likening him to your old respected teachers growing up in the profession, how did you see that reflected in the practices that you read about?
+1 problem with them is they don't have any input from the 2 patient or from the patient's family.
+So an MDT can 3 say, well, listen, I think this patient should be 4 treated with hormones and radiotherapy, but you might 5 say that to the clinician then who carries the 10:07 6 responsibility, legal responsibility, for the 7 management of that case, who might say to the patient, 8 "This is what the MDT recommends and that means going 9 into Belfast every day for six weeks to have every LO weekday for six weeks to get your treatment", and the 10:07 L1 patient says, "I don't want to do that.
+That's not L2 what I want and that's not what my family want".
+L3 L4 So I don't think that MDT recommendations should be L5 regarded as mandatory.
+They are 10:08 L6 3 Q. Sorry to cut across you, Prof. Kirby, we'll come to L7 that as a theme in a moment.
+What I want to perhaps L8 focus on, and I'm not sure you intend it entirely as L9 a criticism, but when you describe Mr. O'Brien as 20 idiosyncratic and likening him to your old respected 10:08 21 teachers growing up in the profession, how did you see 22 that reflected in the practices that you read about?
+23 Α. I think that obviously one of the key points is the use 24 of Bicalutamide or Casodex as a hormonal therapy, that 25 is a little bit idiosyncratic but I think justifiable; 10:08 26 it does have activity in prostate cancer.
+I think you 27 can see that ideally a urologist should have a good 28 relationship with a radiotherapist because quite a lot 29 of these patients need shared care, partly urology to